Smith & Nephew Lawyer

 - Metallosis (metal poisoning)

 Although the FDA does not require premarket testing of hip implant devices, manufacturers are obligated to design and sell safe products to the public.
 Additionally, they are responsible for warning patients of any risks or dangers associated with their devices.
-When a patient suffers significant complications or injuries due to a defective Smith & Nephew hip device, it may warrant legal action.
+When a patient suffers significant complications or injuries due to a defective Smith & Nephew hip device, it may warrant reaching out to a lawyer for help taking legal action.
 Smith & Nephew can be held liable for the injuries suffered by the patient.

 - A bone biopsy is used to test samples of bone.
 This may show if your osteolysis is caused by cancer cells.
 Ask your caregiver for more information about a bone biopsy.